-This CLE webinar will provide guidance for patent counsel on the application process under the Hague Agreement as well as the pros and cons of filing under the Agreement.
-The panel will discuss lessons that have been learned over the first year that U.S. applicants have had access to the Hague System.
+This CLE webinar will guide patent counsel on the application process under the Hague Agreement as well as the pros and cons of filing under the Agreement.
+The panel will discuss lessons learned from the first few years that U.S. applicants have had access to the Hague System.
 The panel will offer best practices for filing design patent applications.

 The panel will review these and other key issues:

 - What are the advantages and disadvantages of utilizing the IDA under the Hague Agreement?

 - What are the lessons learned since U.S. applicants have had access to the Hague System?

 - What best practices should counsel employ when filing an international design patent application?

 Ms. Durkin heads the firm’s Mechanical and Design Patent Group.
 With nearly 30 years of experience obtaining... | Read More